 In this work we address the challenge of data heterogeneity and scarcity in learning a global model by enabling clients to locally synthesize data using parameters acquired and shared in a privacy-preserving manner.
-In particular, the proposed {\it federated differentially-private means sharing} (FedDPMS) framework allows each client to locally generate synthetic data by relying on means of latent data representations exchanged in differentially-private (DP) manner between matched clients through a trusted server.
+In particular, the proposed {\it federated differentially-private means sharing} (FedDPMS) framework allows each client to locally generate synthetic data by relying on means of latent data representations exchanged in differentially-private (DP) manner between clients matched by a trusted server.
 The server coordinating the training process is assumed to be provided partial information about the clients' data distributions (in particular, indices of the most abundant and the least abundant classes), and is therefore capable of matching the pairs of clients whose local datasets are complementary.
 Unlike the existing data augmentation approaches to FL which utilize Generative Adversarial Networks (GANs) \cite{GAN,federatedGAN,fedgenerative}, our proposed framework relies on simple Variational Auto-Encoders (VAEs) well-suited to the classification tasks of interest.
 Privacy of sharing the (noisy) means of latent representations is quantified by utilizing the differential privacy mechanism.
-To test the proposed FedDPMS framework, we conduct extensive numerical studies on image classification tasks using Fashion-MNIST\cite{xiao2017/online}, CIFAR-10 and CIFAR-100 datasets.
-In those experiments FedDPMS outperforms state-of-the-art approaches, particularly in settings where local data comes from significantly different distributions.
-Source codes are available at \href{https://github.com/CityChan/Federated-DPMS}{github}.
+To test the proposed FedDPMS framework, we conduct extensive numerical studies on image classification tasks using Fashion-MNIST \cite{xiao2017/online}, CIFAR-10 and CIFAR-100 datasets.
+In those experiments FedDPMS outperforms state-of-the-art approaches, particularly in settings where the local data comes from diverse distributions.

-\section{Related work}
+\section{Related Work}